ad93/FairSumm/README.md

 	 -.csv file with similarity scores between tweets

 #### Output
-The output file is a summary of *length* number of tweets stored in the *Summaries* folder.
+The output file is a summary of specified number of tweets stored in the *Summaries* folder.<br/>
+Rouge 1 and Rouge 2 Recall and F-scores are stored in Final\_Output.txt in the following order (separated by tabs):

+	 -Summary\_Name	Rouge-1 Recall	Rouge1 F-Score	Rouge-2 Recall	Rouge2 F-Score

 ### Miscellaneous